 Make sure that all of your belongings are packed in boxes and ideally labeled before your removalist arrive.
-Please take all contents out of your fridge and freezer on your moving day.
+Please take all contents out of your fridge and freezer a day before your moving day.
 It is a good idea to store these items in plastic tubs while your fridge is in transit.
 Being all packed-up for your move will make the start of your move go more smoothly and then the removal crew will not have to sit and wait around for you to pack your boxes.

 Let’s start with the first box: Unpacking box.

-This box should contain your new house keys, assemble tools (each of our trucks are equipped with our own toolkits), labelled bags with screws from dismantled furniture, scissors and screwdrivers.
+This box should contain your new house keys, assembly tools (each of our trucks are equipped with our own toolkits), labelled bags with screws from dismantled furniture, scissors and screwdrivers.
 Having these items all in the same box will save yourself and the removalist time when setting up your home.

 The second box is the ‘First Night Box’.

 This box contain basic items you need for your first night in your new home such as a change of clothing, toiletries, medicines, toilet paper, pyjamas, towels, fresh bed linen and breakfast basics such as coffee, tea bags or a kettle.
-These items will make you feel comfier in your new house and prevent having to search through boxes after an long moving day.
+These items will make you feel comfy in your new house and prevent having to search through boxes after an long moving day.

-Then lastly, make sure that you have read all your utilities meters such as gas, electricity and water to prevent the new residences to pay for your usage or vice versa.
+Then lastly, make sure that you have read all your utilities meters such as gas, electricity and water to prevent the new residents to pay for your usage or vice versa.
 Do not forget to defrost the fridge and freezer the day before your move.
 Give them a good wash out so that you have a fresh start in your new home.

 Moving house is a big deal and can be mentally exhausting so make sure you are prepared and energized.
 A simple step is to provide plenty of water and snacks for your moving day for both yourself and your removalist.
 Nothing better than hydrated removalists.

 When moving, you have to take in consideration the access to your old and new property.
-Up on arrival the crew may have to discuss the best option to park the removal truck.
+Upon arrival the crew may have to discuss the best option to park the removal truck.
 To avoid this time consuming situation, please inform your removalists beforehand about declines and inclines, overhanging awnings and trees that may hinder access for the removal truck to your property.
 When paid parking is required, such as in city areas, please let your removalists know prior to their arrival or when booking.

 Have your new house professionally cleaned

 Most of the time properties have had a professional clean when the last residents moved out.
 If this was a while ago it might be a good idea to give your new home another clean.
 When you hire professional cleaners make sure they specialise in final house cleans.
-Double check if they provide carpet steaming and ask them to go thoroughly through the kitchen and bathrooms.
+Double check if they provide carpet steaming and ask them to check thoroughly through the kitchen and bathrooms.